openvinotoolkit/openvino/src/frontends/tensorflow/docs/tests.md

 For building the TF FE unit-tests, use the CMake target `ov_tensorflow_frontend_tests`.
 CMake automatically runs [generation scripts](../tests/test_models/gen_scripts) to create TensorFlow models used in the testing.

-Once the build is complete, launch `ov_tensorflow_frontend_tests` (`ov_tensorflow_frontend_tests.exe` for Windows) executable file to run all tests for the TensorFlow Frontend.
-The unit-tests use GoogleTest framework for execution.
+Once the build is complete, launch the `ov_tensorflow_frontend_tests` (`ov_tensorflow_frontend_tests.exe` for Windows) executable file to run all tests for the TensorFlow Frontend.
+The unit-tests use the GoogleTest framework for execution.

 To get a tests coverage report for the TensorFlow Frontend, read the page on [measuring coverage](../../../../docs/dev/test_coverage.md).